SusanGithaigaN/git-cheatsheet/Readme.md

 - git fetch

 Now you know how to push your code to a remote repository on GitHub, how to clone a remote repository, and how to pull changes from the remote repository into your local repository.

+In summary, Git provides several tools for troubleshooting and help, including common issue solutions, accessing logs, and using Git help.
+These tools can help users efficiently use Git and resolve any issues that may arise.